KvngBleach/Linux-Notes/README.md

 6. Lightweight and Easy to Write
 They are interpreted, so there is no compile step.
 You can write a useful script in minutes, and test it instantly perfect for quick fixes and small tasks.

+## Understanding Shell Scripts: Structure, Syntax, and Usage

+Shells are interactive, meaning they take user input and execute commands.
+But typing multiple commands repeatedly is inefficient.

+Instead, you can store commands in a file a shell script and run them when needed.
+These scripts are similar to Windows batch files and typically have a .sh extension.

+If you are familiar with languages like Python or C, you will find shell scripting easy to grasp.
+A shell script includes:

+* Shell Keywords: if, else, break, etc.
+* Shell Commands: cd, ls, echo, pwd, touch, etc.
+* Functions
+* Control Flow: if..then..else, case, loops, etc.

+It is quite frustrating, so why not we can have a utility where we just have to type the name of directory and we can directly jump to that without executing the "cd ../" command again and again.
+Save the script as "jump.sh"

+# !/bin/bash

+# A simple bash script to move up to desired directory level directly

+function jump()
+{
+    # original value of Internal Field Separator
+    OLDIFS=$IFS

+    # setting field separator to "/"
+    IFS=/

+    # converting working path into array of directories in path
+    # eg. /my/path/is/like/this
+    # into [, my, path, is, like, this]
+    path_arr=($PWD)

+    # setting IFS to original value
+    IFS=$OLDIFS

+    local pos=-1

+    # ${path_arr[@]} gives all the values in path_arr
+    for dir in "${path_arr[@]}"
+    do
+        # find the number of directories to move up to
+        # reach at target directory
+        pos=$[$pos+1]
+        if [ "$1" = "$dir" ];then

+            # length of the path_arr
+            dir_in_path=${#path_arr[@]}

+            #current working directory
+            cwd=$PWD
+            limit=$[$dir_in_path-$pos-1]
+            for ((i=0; i<limit; i++))
+            do
+                cwd=$cwd/..
+            done
+            cd $cwd
+            break
+        fi
+    done
+}